dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 :::

 ## Variable assignments
-We will now look at a test plan where we also assign values to a variable.
+We will now look at a testplan where we also assign values to a variable.
 For this we use the example exercise [Objects](https://github.com/dodona-edu/universal-judge/tree/master/exercise/objects) from TESTed.

 ```yaml